pyshen-watson/Camera-Communication/README.md

 - bit 0
 - bit 1

+Temporarily call them *tokens*

 ## TODO
 - [x] Find the positions of local minimal autocorrelations in a frame
-- [ ] Determine whether there are Da, Db, Fa, Fb, bit 0, or bit 1  (Maybe use inner product?), and get a sequence for every frame
+- [ ] Determine which tokens are there on the positions  (by computing their correlation), and get a sequence of tokens for every frame
-- [ ] Use the sequence in every frame to infer the final bit message
+- [ ] Use the sequence of tokens in every frame to infer the final bit message